dijkstracula/solvent/paper/report.md

 implication T1 $\implies$ T2 under some context $\Gamma$.
-This gives us `True` and `False` as the extrema of our subtyping relation, as we would expect; we will see shortly that by constraining the space of possible subtypes that we explore, we form a lattice with `True` and `False` as our top and bottom, respectively.
+This gives us `True` and `False` as the extrema of our subtyping relation, as we would expect; we will see shortly that by constraining the space of possible subtypes that we explore, we form a lattice with `True` and `False` as our top and bottom.

 $$